erthward/geonomics/docs/source/params.rst

 reset?
 P

-This defines the polygenic selection coefficient on this :py:`Trait` (i.e the selection coefficient acting on the phenotypes, rather than the genotypes, of this :py:`Trait`).
+This defines the phenotypic selection coefficient on this :py:`Trait` (i.e the selection coefficient acting on the phenotypes, rather than the genotypes, of this :py:`Trait`).
 The effect of this value can be thought of as the reduction (from 1) in an :py:`Individual`'s survival probability when that